jimram/nav-target/README.md

 ##### Improve it.

-Help me to make it simpler, more semantic and more stable.
+Help make it simpler, more semantic and more stable.